 Cities around the world are coming up with initiatives to combat this.
 In Paris, car ownership has dropped by 50% since 2001, while in London twice as many people now ride a bike as they did at the turn of the century.
 Taipei has encouraged many women to take up cycling via its YouBike sharing scheme and New York has joined London and Paris is expanding its bike-sharing programmes while simultaneously reducing speed limits for cars.
 The challenge is for the fast growing cities in developing countries to emulate this shift – or come up with their own way to get citizens off their bottoms.

 Alongside healthier meals and smaller portions, other areas of focus to help stem the trend, especially for the escalating challenge of obesity in children, include addressing education and inequality.
-According to the CDC, in the US childhood obesity for some has been directly linked to both the education level of the head of the household and also lower-income families: obesity among children whose adult head of household completed college is approximately half that of those whose adult head of household did not complete high school while obesity prevalence is also highest amongst families with an income to poverty ratio of 100% or less.
+According to the CDC, in the US childhood obesity for some has been directly linked to both the education level of the health of household and also lower-income families: obesity among children whose adult head of household completed college is approximately half that of those whose adult head of household did not complete high school while obesity prevalence is also highest amongst families with an income to poverty ratio of 100% or less.

 Recognising the dual challenge of education and income in the mix, many government initiatives aimed at reducing the social impact of obesity are seeking to better inform parents about diet and calorie intakes while also inspiring children to be more physically active.
 More widely attention is being focused on fast food, often the standard source of daily food for the poor.
 In the US, while the number of restaurants per head of population has doubled, the average cost of a ‘regular’ fast-food meal has not changed since 1990 and, despite more labelling, many are concerned about the cheapness and quality of what people are eating.
 So, as part of the regulatory fight-back, expect to see more banned junk food in schools, more fat taxes on carbonated drinks and other sources of sugar as well as more nutritional information on restaurant menus.

 With the prevalence of severe obesity globally expected to increase by 130% over the next two decades, what was once seen as a rich-country problem has become the top health concern worldwide.
 Alongside the ageing demographic, obesity is seen as a primary driver of increased healthcare spend which few nations can afford.
 In the UK, obesity has the second highest social impact after smoking, already accounting for 3 per cent of GDP.
 Although some say that we may be reaching peak-obesity in some countries, in others the trends, especially in cities, are clearly upward.
 With mass urbanisation adding more people to cities, food becoming cheaper and cheaper and 1 in 12 of the global adult population now having diabetes, the social and economic burden of urban obesity is, like many tummies, getting bigger and bigger.
 Obesity has been an issue for a while.
 We know the problem and we know the solutions.
-The question is how long it will take us to change.
+The question is how long it will take us to change?